mayakano/Tennis-Game/README.md

 # tennis-game
-fun game with scores! playing against the computer
+fun tennis game with scores! playing against the computer